Oekaki-Connect/web-novel-static-generator/README.md

 **Prerequisites:**
 - Python 3.8 or higher ([Download Python](https://www.python.org/downloads/))
-- Git (optional, for cloning the repository)(use Github Desktop if you like GUIs https://desktop.github.com/download/ )
+- Git (optional, for cloning the repository)(use GitHub Desktop if you like GUIs https://desktop.github.com/download/ )

 **Verify Python is installed:**
 ```bash